Commitment to Carbon Neutrality

 Since 2010, we have been using World Wildlife Fund’s Green Office Environmental Management System and have undertaken many initiatives over the years to be a Green Office.
 The latest environmental programme can be found below which highlights our goals and objectives for carbon neutrality.

-Our calculated carbon dioxide emissions from 2021 are 556 CO2 metric ton including the emissions from employee travel, electricity and heating, paper usage, IT procurement and generated waste.
+Our calculated carbon dioxide emissions from 2022 are 463 CO2 metric ton including the emissions from employee travel, electricity and heating in Hanken owned and operated offices, paper usage, IT procurement and generated waste.
 Our main tool for calculating the emissions is the WWF Green Office Climate Calculator.
-We have offset our calculated carbon footprint annually for the last two years.
+We have offset our calculated carbon footprint annually in 2019, 2020 and partly in 2021.
 We are currently working on incorporating more Scope 3 categories in our CO2 footprint calculations, to comprehensively calculate our full carbon footprint.

 Our current goal is to reduce our CO2 emissions by 6% each year (2018 baseline), calculated in accordance with the Science-Based Target initiative.